jackieleighh/reactCalc/README.md

 # reactCalc

-This is a calculator built in ReactJS
+This is a basic calculator built in ReactJS.

+I've been meaning to learn ReactJS, so decided to build a basic calculator as a personal tutorial.
+This is my first ReactJS project.

 ### Nowhere near complete - date TBD